AmingAndrei/violence.website/content/species/mosaics/vexers.md

 Capabilities

-The defining trait of a Vexer is its innate ability to synthesize Varium.
+The defining trait of a Vexer is its innate ability to synthesise Varium.
 This biochemical capacity grants them access to Vectors, analogous to those used by Vespers.